ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 ## Using the `useCKEditorCloud` function

 Our {@link getting-started/integrations-cdn/react-default-cdn React} and {@link getting-started/integrations-cdn/vuejs-v3 Vue.js 3+} integrations export a helper function named `useCKEditorCloud` to help you load CDN resources.
-These helpers are only small wrappers around the `loadCKEditorCloud` function, but are designed to better integrate with the specific framework, its lifecycle, and reactivity mechanisms.
+These helpers are only small wrappers around the `loadCKEditorCloud` function but are designed to better integrate with the specific framework, its lifecycle, and reactivity mechanisms.

 Here is an example of how you can use `useCKEditorCloud`: